 Pressure treated framing

-Something else to look out for is if the framing is pressure treated.
-Pressure-treated means that the wood has been ingrained with chemical preservatives that protects the wood from rotting and insects for up to 40 years.
+Let us consider pressure treatment.
+This is a celcurised preservative that is forced into the timber grains and that protects the wood from rotting and insects for up to 40 years.
 The treatment causes the wood to have a slight green tinge to it.

 This protection eliminates some common wood issues and framing is not where you want this to happen.
 It’s easy to replace a length of cladding on your shed if need be, but if the framing goes, so does your shed.

 Ah Flooring… It’s almost as if it doesn’t exist.
-A mythical creature most often left out of Shed manufacturers content mainly because the material of choice isn’t fit for purpose.
+A mythical creature typically left out of Shed manufacturers content, it’s as if they don’t want you to know what they’re using.
 Unless it’s actual flooring then what’s the point right?

 Flooring shouldn’t be any different from the cladding as far as I’m concerned.
 Make sure you get a proper answer about the flooring.
-Any chipboard or ply on an exposed floor is not okay – basic ply and Chipboard isn’t sealed and will soak up water like a sponge and turn to mush.
+Any chipboard or ply on an exposed floor is not okay – they are internal structural boards that don’t like the outside or being exposed to moisture.

 What you need to know: –